pavel-nicovala/dazn-technical-test/README.md

     - _Security - weather-app-api is public facing and it can be queried without any tokens or form of authentification._

-    - _Error handling - No matter what values are posted in the payload and including null, except valid post code or non-valid post-code, error will always be “Invalid Address“._
+    - _Error handling - No matter what values are posted in the payload and including null and excepting valid post code or non-valid post-code, error will always be “Invalid Address“._

     - _Performance - Weather-app-api breaks after a 1000 calls/minute performance test (good thing is that "Please try again later" error is displayed after it breaks)._